 Andrew, encouraged her as well.

-basics, not getting a degree.
+learning the basics, not getting a degree.
 Artworks created

-there -- charcoal and color studies plus modern pieces incorporating symbol and
+there -- charcoal and color studies plus modern pieces

-do what the client wants.
+to do what the client wants.
 I like to do what I want to do.
-I wanted
+I

-irritated her chest pains.
+paints irritated her chest pains.
 Yet, watercolor paintings

-were typically freeform, and Chan wanted to emulate the ultra-realistic paintings
+were typically freeform, and Chan wanted to emulate the

 Out of Arbuckle's tutoring came two watercolors that combine

-photographic image of a lemon plucked from a tree,
+almost photographic image of a lemon plucked from a tree,

 leaves still attached.
-One damaged leaf among the other leaves symbolizes
+One damaged leaf among the other

 She used her art in Christian outreach activities at Bay Area